jchen9314/DSCI_522_jchen9314_apchiodo/doc/wine_quality_analysis_report.md

 The data set we use to conduct this analysis was downloaded from Kaggle, but originally existed as a data set available through the UCI Machine Learning repository (Cortez et. al 2009).
 It contains 1599 red variants of the Portuguese Vinho Verde wine.
 The physiochemical characteristics are captured in 11 numeric features (Table 1), and the categorical target output exists as a ranking between 0 and 10 (although, the dataset itself only includes ranks ranging from 3 to 8).
 The target outputs were determined as the median rank and were assessed by wine experts.

+**Table 1:** A description of the 11 physiochemical characteristics used as features to predict wine quality.
+Descriptions provided by [UCI Machine Learning](https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009).

 | Feature              | Description                                                                                                                                                                                      |
 |:---------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Fixed acidity        | Most acids involved with wine or fixed or non-volatile (do not evaporate readily).                                                                                                               |